droosma/blog/content/post/exploring-opentelemetry/index.md

       - 16686
 ```

-And change the configuration file to use the Jaeger exporter:
+Next, let's modify the configuration file to use the Jaeger exporter:

 ```yaml
 exporters: